 Irritable Bowel Syndrome (IBS) is characterized by cramping, bloating, abdominal pain, and diarrhea and/or constipation that occurs for at least 3 months.
 IBS is often accompanied by anxiety and is more common in women than men

 At Root, we work with people who have IBS and have access to stool/microbiome testing.
 Our dietitians are trained in using elimination diets and a food as medicine approach.
 Our MRT/LEAP program is also great for IBS and often reduces symptoms of IBS by 50-75% in just 10-14 days.
 You can read more about that here.

 experience migraine headaches and that 3 out of 4 sufferers are women.
 Migraine treatment is highly personal and can be approached in a variety of ways.
 We often look at diet, genomics, micronutrient levels, hormones, stress levels, and sleep, to name a few things.

 comparing taking daily riboflavin (vitamin b2) 100mg to one of the most common migraine prevention medications, propranolol at 80 mg/day.
 They were equally efficacious at that dose, but the patients who took riboflavin had significantly less side effects.
 At Root, we are well versed in herbal medications, have access to high quality third party tested supplements

 Though we can use functional medicine for most health conditions, the above are some of our special interest areas.
-We work with people one on one to improve all of these issues in our Get to the Root program.
+We work with people one on one to improve all of these issues in our Root membership.